Gia12345/Journey-Projects/Data-Science-Data-Analysis-Projects/Loan Interest Rate Analysis/README.txt

+Using Python and data science tools (pandas, numpy, scikit-learn), analyzed data to predict loan interest rate.

+ANALYSIS FILES
+PART 1 - Cleaned data, manipulated nulls, etc.
+PART 2 - Analyzed data with graphs.
+PART 3 - Created models to predict interest rate.

+DATA FOLDER
 Given csv file with 400,000 records and 27 columns, including the interest rate (target).
-Cleaned data, manipulated nulls, etc.
-Analyzed data with graphs.
-Created models to predict interest rate.
+Data is a sample due to limitations of github.